List of Dandadan characters: Hase

-Hase (ハセ) is a popular kid in high school, who regularly bullies Okarun and later seeks to gain supernatural powers to rival Okarun's newfound athleticism.
+Hase (ハセ) is a popular kid in high school, who regularly bullies Okarun and later is granted supernatural powers to defeat Okarun, seeking payback for the humiliation he felt after being beaten in a footrace by the nerdy student.

 Mika Adachi

-Mika Adachi (足立 美加, Adachi Mika) is the teacher of class 2E at Kami High, who is manipulated to attack powered people with her Jiangshi Chinese zombie summonings.
+Mika Adachi (足立 美加, Adachi Mika) is the teacher of class 2E at Kami High, who is granted the ability to summon Jiangshi Chinese zombies and instructed to attack powered people.

 Takeshi Murakami

-Takeshi Murakami (村上 剛史, Murakami Takeshi) is a staff member of Kami High, who is revealed to be the one blackmailing Kouki and Adachi to do his bidding with lewd photos.
-He has the ability to summon spirit basketball players which use their heads as weapons and can steal other people's bodies if they put them in the basket.
+Takeshi Murakami (村上 剛史, Murakami Takeshi) is a staff member of Kami High, who is revealed to be blackmailing Kouki and Adachi using their lewd photos.
+He was granted the ability to summon spirit basketball players which use their heads as weapons and can steal other people's bodies if they put them in the basket.